shugonta/tweetsharp/README.markdown

 ### Handling Errors

 There are four ways of handling errors at the Twitter API level.
-* You can use the TwitterResponse object to inspect details about the request and act accordingly.
-This object is available sequentially using TwitterService's Response property, which means the Response property will update after each API call is complete.
-If you're using Windows Phone 7, you get the TwitterResponse object passed into each Action delegate, so you know the response you're accessing belongs to the request that's returning through the callback.
+* You can use the `TwitterResponse` object to inspect details about the request and act accordingly.
+This object is available sequentially using `TwitterService`'s `Response` property, which means the `Response` property will update after each API call is complete.
+If you're using Windows Phone 7, you get the `TwitterResponse` object passed into each `Action` delegate, so you know the response you're accessing belongs to the request that's returning through the callback.
 * TweetSharp uses a relaxed JSON parsing strategy to mitigate exceptions when API objects change.
-This means that you won't receive a +null+ response if your API call returns an error instead of the expected object; you'll get the object with default initialization.
-This means, for major objects like TwitterUser and TwitterStatus, that if the Id property is 0, something went wrong.
+This means that you won't receive a `null` response if your API call returns an error instead of the expected object; you'll get the object with default initialization.
+This means, for major objects like `TwitterUser` and `TwitterStatus`, that if the Id property is 0, something went wrong.
-* You can use TwitterService's Deserialize<T>(ITwitterModel model) method to attempt to cast any result you get back from TwitterService into a TwitterError object.
+* You can use `TwitterService`'s `Deserialize<T>(ITwitterModel model)` method to attempt to cast any result you get back from `TwitterService` into a `TwitterError` object.
 This will help you capture any details you get back from the Twitter API explicitly.
-You can check the ErrorMessage property to ensure the JSON parser returned a valid hash.
+You can check the `ErrorMessage` property to ensure the JSON parser returned a valid error message hash.
-* If you're not confident with the deserialization of your object, you can use the RawSource property that exists on all Twitter model objects to inspect the actual JSON response that was returned by Twitter, specific to that object.
-This means if you returned a collection of tweets, each tweet's RawSource will contain the JSON for that specific tweet.
+* If you're not confident with the deserialization of your object, you can use the `RawSource` property that exists on all Twitter model objects to inspect the actual JSON response that was returned by Twitter, specific to that object.
+This means if you returned a collection of tweets, each tweet's `RawSource` will contain the JSON for that specific tweet.
 This is helpful if you want to perform custom parsing or tracing of the raw data.

 #### Error Handling Examples (sequential service calls)
     using TweetSharp;

     TwitterService service = new TwitterService(_consumerKey, _consumerSecret)();

-    IEnumerable<TwitterStatus> mentions = service.ListTweetsMentioningMe(); // <-- Missing authentication; this call will fail
+    // Missing authentication; this call will fail IEnumerable<TwitterStatus> mentions = service.ListTweetsMentioningMe();

     // Strategy 1 - Look for bad requests by inspecting the response for important info if(service.Response.StatusCode == HttpStatusCode.OK) // <-- Should be 401 - Unauthorized